dinosoeren/walls.dev/content/project/scaling-everest/index.md

 ---
-date: "2010-11-16"
+date: '2010-11-16'
 draft: false
-title: "Scaling Everest: A Videogame Created for an English Assignment"
+title: 'Scaling Everest: A Videogame Created for an English Assignment'
-tags: ["Game Development", "Education", "Programming"]
+tags:
+- Game Development
+- Education
+- Programming
-categories: ["Academic", "Games", "Project"]
+categories:
+- Academic
+- Games
+- Project
-thumbnail: "/project/scaling-everest/images/everest-gameplay.jpg"
+thumbnail: /project/scaling-everest/images/everest-gameplay.jpg
-summary: "A (sadly) Windows-only videogame created in a single weekend for English 2, inspired by Edmund Hillary's historic climb of Mount Everest in 1953.
+summary: A (sadly) Windows-only videogame created in a single weekend for English 2, inspired by Edmund Hillary's historic climb of Mount Everest in 1953.
 Play as Hillary as you fight yeti monsters and attempt to reach the summit.
-Download the .exe and relive the adventure."
+Download the .exe and relive the adventure.
 ---
 {{< project-details
   timeline="Nov 13-15, 2010"
   languages="Game Maker Language (GML)"